-House Under Vault in Fujian Province
+House Under Vault in Fujian Province29 photos

 Beijing studio Vector Architects carried out the renovation of an old house built on a rocky cliff on a peninsula in Fujian Province, China.